Running Codex on a local model with LM Studio

 }

-If reordering the two outputs changes the answer, the "preference" was an artifact of position, not quality, and collapsing it to a tie throws that noise away.
-It's ten lines, and it's the difference between a metric and a coin flip.
-I also tell the judge to grade depth and specificity rather than the mere presence of the required pieces, and to default to a fail unless the work is genuinely good — a lenient judge will wave box-ticking work straight through and your optimizer will happily learn to produce more of it.
+If reordering the two outputs changes the answer, the preference was positional rather than a judgment of quality, and collapsing it to a tie throws that noise away.
+I also instruct the judge to grade depth and specificity rather than the mere presence of the required pieces, and to default to a fail unless the work is good, because a lenient judge waves box-ticking work through and the optimizer happily learns to produce more of it.

-The last bit of glue is unglamorous but it's what keeps the loop alive: structured output.
-Every candidate result and every verdict has to parse into a record, and a thinking model will occasionally wrap its JSON in prose or a markdown fence.
-The defense is to ask for JSON mode, but never trust it — run every response through a small salvage extractor that finds the first balanced object and validates it before accepting, and treat anything that fails as a dropped case rather than a crash:
+The last piece of glue is structured output.
+Every candidate result and every verdict has to parse into a record, and a thinking model will occasionally wrap its JSON in prose or a markdown fence no matter how you asked, so every response goes through a small salvage extractor that finds the first balanced object and validates it before accepting, and a failed parse becomes a dropped case rather than a crash:

 func extractJSON(text string) json.RawMessage {